freenas/freenas-docs/userguide/vms.rst

 ------------------

 `Docker <https://www.docker.com/what-docker>`__
-is Open Source software for automating application deployment inside containers.
+is open source software for automating application deployment inside containers.
 A container provides a complete filesystem, runtime, system tools, and system libraries, so applications always see the same environment.